 The next set of numbers compare the total number of clicks per minute occurring on that page in real-time, and beneath that, the percentage of them that are considered 'Quality Clicks'.
 A quality click means that after a reader clicked through to the article page, they spent at least 15 seconds of engaged time actually reading the content.

 In the default view on the dock, the page performance tells you how many clicks per minute the entire page is getting compared to your benchmark for that hour of the day on a weekday or weekend.
-Select the clicks per minute section and it opens a card with some historical information on the ratio of clicks to quality clicks over the past two hours, as well as the top five links on the page ranked by their clicks per minute.
+Select the clicks per minute section and it opens a card with some historical information on the ratio of clicks to quality clicks over the past two hours, as well as the top ten links on the page ranked by their clicks per minute.

 Device Type Filters